On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Abstract

 \section{Abstract}

-We consider the flow of a generalized Newtonian incompressible heat-conducting fluid in a bounded domain, subject to homogeneous Dirichlet boundary conditions for velocity and Dirichlet boundary conditions for temperature.
-For a fluid whose constitutive equation for the Cauchy stress follows a power law with exponent~$p$, we prove that, for~$p\ge 2$ and for initial data with finite energy, there always exists a global-in-time weak solution that additionally satisfies the entropy equality.
-The main novelty of this work is that we rigorously establish the continuity of temperature with respect to time, a property not previously proven in this setting.
-This time continuity allows us to construct a Lyapunov functional designed specifically for the problem, which in turn implies that the steady solution is nonlinearly stable and attracts all suitable weak solutions, even exponentially.
+We consider the flow of a generalized non-Newtonian incompressible heat-conducting fluid in a~bounded two-dimensional domain, subject to Dirichlet boundary conditions for velocity and temperature.
+The fluid obeys a power-law constitutive relation for the Cauchy stress with exponent~$p$.
+For $p\geq 2$ and finite-energy initial data, we establish the existence of a global-in-time weak solution that satisfies the entropy equality.
+The novelty of this work is the rigorous proof of time continuity of the temperature in $L^1(\Omega)$, a property not previously established in this setting.

+Furthermore, we prove regularity and time continuity for a weak solution of the entropy equation with a convective term and an $L^1$ right-hand side under minimal assumptions on the velocity regularity, in arbitrary spatial dimensions.
+We show that this continuity is equivalently described by vanishing dissipation on high level sets, a truncated variational inequality for admissible test functions, or the associated equality.
+This reveals the connection between energy dissipation, weak stability, and temporal regularity.